 1. Check Any Current Software for Updates

-Part of any New Year security checklist should include checking your current software for updates, especially critical security updates or patches.
+Part of any New Year security checklist and regularly managing and maintaining security systems should include checking your current software for updates, especially critical security updates or patches.
 If you have partnered with a systems integrator on a support agreement, they should be helping you handle this on a regular basis.